alexannmill/portfolio/README.md

-Personal Protfolio Site use Typescript and react.
-No templating some features using Open Props and Bootstrap packages
+Personal Protfolio Site use Typescript and React.
+No templating -  some features are using Open Props and Bootstrap packages for styling.